![]() |

 been chiefly a source of placer gold.

 Although this region was prospected as early as the 1860s, no significant finds were made at that time.
 It was not until placer gold was discovered in 1893 in Goler Wash, in the El Paso Mountains 15 miles to the north west, that there was any mineral production.
 Numerous short-lived dry-washing camps soon sprang up in various locations along the El Paso range.
 As a result of this activity, the Yellow Aster mine, the most important hard rock mine at Randsburg, was discovered in 1895.
 Other discoveries were made, and the rich ore recovered in these early operations led to a gold rush.
 The district was named for the famous Rand district in South Africa.
 In early years the ore was shipped out of the area for treatment, but a 100-stamp mill was erected at the Yellow Aster mine in 1901 and other mills were built soon after-ward.
-During the early days some difficulty was encountered in concentrating the placer gold found near Randsburg because of the presence of "heavy spar" or scheelite (an important ore of tungsten). |
+During the early days some difficulty was encountered in concentrating the placer gold found near Randsburg because of the presence of large chunks of "heavy spar" or scheelite (it is an important Tungsten ore mineral).
+The Atolia area was an important source of tungsten metal for the US, especially during the times of the two World Wars. |

 ||

-| Large-scale gold mining continued until 1918,
+Large-scale gold mining continued until 1918,

 and highly productive Kelly or California Rand silver mine was discovered in